ngallo/pic-model/draft/0.1/pic-model.md

 1. the initiating executor,
 2. its causal predecessor,
-3. the cryptographically verifiable provenance of the chain.
+3. the verifiable provenance of the chain (cryptographic, mathematical, physical, or other formally checkable mechanism).

 > **Causality is the invariant.
 Identity is optional metadata over it.**

 Identity **MAY** exist — but is not required.

-Anonymous or capability-based delegations are safer:
+Anonymous or capability-based delegations enable privacy-preserving flows.

-- no identity leakage,
-- no credential impersonation,
-- reduced replay vectors.

 Capabilities **MAY** traverse flows without exposing identity,
 as long as they remain tied to the same transaction.